huynguyentuank22/CO3117_Machine_Learning/README.md

 # **Vietnamese Sentiment Analysis**

 ## 📝 **Introduction**
 This project focuses on Vietnamese sentiment analysis, aiming to classify textual data into sentiment categories such as positive and negative.
-To achieve this, we implement and compare the performance of three distinct models:
+To achieve this, we implement and compare the performance of distinct models:

 - **TextCNN**: A convolutional neural network architecture effective for capturing local features in text sequences.